ohadkatz/MPI-Pi-Optimization/README.md

 mpipic.c will use scalar arithmetic whereas mpioptimizedpi.c uses floating point arithmetic with vectors in order to achieve significantly faster speeds.

+Tested Results using intel-vtune 2017.

 ## Included
 Makefile: compile mpipi.c and mpioptimizedpi.c

 Batch Script: Used to run on HPC compute nodes instead of head nodes when testing efficiency

 pi: sample binary file

+Ohad: binary file of optimization comparison using intell compiler

+Ohad_gcc: binary file running on gcc

+mpireport.optreport: optimization report using intel compiler, shows vectorized loops

+mpioptimizedpi.c: comparison tool for both scalar and vectorized for loops.

+mpipi.c: simple MPI Pi finder with no vectorization.

 ## Preliminary Installation
 To start working with code, you must have both intel and intel-mpi downloaded on your path.